saltnlight5/myschedule/README.txt

 $ bin/catalina.bat run

 = TODO =
- * Add Edit Config in scheduler menu.
+ * Add modify action for config props in scheduler menu.
  * Renamed delete to delete-get-names.jsp to be consistent.
  * Add warning on non-started scheduler on job list page.
  * Add delete confirmation dialog
  * Add delete scheduler config only notes, not jobs in DB.
- * Add Change Scripting to Tool menu and add CronTest page.
+ * Add confirmation box to delete and unschedule job.

 = samples =
 == Add a job without trigger #2 ==